Solve the following polynomial inequality and graph the solution ... | Channels for Pearson+

 Linear Inequalities - Online Tutor, Practice Problems & Exam Prep

-Solve the following polynomial inequality and graph the solution set on a number line: 3x2 + 13x < 10
+Solve the following polynomial inequality and graph the solution set on a number line: 15x2 + 2x > 1

-Solve the following polynomial inequality and graph the solution set on a number line: 3x2 + 13x < 10
+Solve the following polynomial inequality and graph the solution set on a number line: 15x2 + 2x > 1